Palestine

 In accordance with the Securities Law No. 12 of 2004 and its amendments, entities subject to the regulations of the Palestinian Monetary Authority (PMA) and Palestinian Capital Markets Authority are required to follow IFRS and make their financial statements available to the public.
 These entities include banks and other financial institutions, insurance companies, and listed companies.

-For all other private companies, the Companies Law No. 12 of 1964 stipulates that financial statements be prepared in accordance with “internationally accepted standards.”
+For all other private companies, the Companies Law No. 12 of 1964 stipulates financial statements be prepared in accordance with “internationally accepted standards.”
 PMA drafted amendments to the Companies Law clearly specifying the use of IFRS.
 The draft amendments were approved on January 27, 2019, requiring the adoption of IFRS and IFRS for SMEs.

 Auditing Framework

-Regulation of Accountancy Profession
+• Regulation of Accountancy Profession

-Certified Public Accountants (CPAs) are the only regulated segment of the accountancy profession in Palestine.
-CPAs are regulated by two bodies: the Board of Professional Auditing (BPA) and the Palestinian Association of Certified Public Accountants (PACPA).
+Certified Public Accountants (CPAs) are regulated by two bodies: the Board of Professional Auditing (BPA) and the Palestinian Association of Certified Public Accountants (PACPA).
 Other segments of the profession, such as bookkeepers, can join PACPA voluntarily and be subject to its regulations.
+The Palestinian Association of Certified Public Accountants (PACPA) requires other segments of the profession to complete a university degree in accounting or related discipline.
+They are not required to pass any qualification examination to apply for membership at PACPA as Associate members.

 The BPA, which was established in accordance with Auditing Profession Law No. 9 of 2004, has the following regulatory responsibilities: (i) award licenses for the practice of auditing in the jurisdiction; (ii) draft regulations for the implementation of the law; (iii) verify fulfillment of initial professional development requirements and conduct the CPA examinations that must be passed to receive the CPA qualification and be granted an audit license; (iv) keep a record of licensed practicing and non-practicing auditors; (v) levy disciplinary penalties on auditors who violate regulations; and (vi) may set continuing professional development requirements.